Curly Lawrence: Battle of the boilers

-The turning point in LBSC's life was in 1922 when he sparked what became known as the "battle of the boilers" with Henry Greenly.
-Within two and half years he was established as one of the top professionals in scale or model engineering.
-LBSC's contention was that scale locomotives should be fitted with fire-tube boilers modeled very closely on full size locomotive practice i.e. be coal fired, with multiple fire-tubes and a number of superheater elements, as compared with then commercial and hobbyist practice of building spirit fuelled, water-tube boilers.
+The turning point in Lawrence's life was in 1922 when she sparked what became known as the "battle of the boilers" with Henry Greenly.
+Within two and half years she was established as one of the top professionals in scale or model engineering.
+Lawrence contended that scale locomotives should be fitted with fire-tube boilers modeled very closely on full-size locomotive practice i.e. be coal fired, with multiple fire-tubes and a number of superheater elements, as compared with then commercial and hobbyist practice of building spirit fuelled, water-tube boilers.

-LBSC's live steam locomotive type boilers proved to be outstanding steamers, quite capable of hauling real passengers.
-His 2½ inch gauge four coupled wheel locomotive, Ayesha (named after a character in the novel She: A History of Adventure by H. Rider Haggard), could haul 200lb, when the equivalent sized spirit fired water-tube locomotives of the day could only haul 30lb.
-LBSC demonstrated this locomotive at the Society of Model & Experimental Engineers meeting in London in July 1922, as a result of which he was invited to contribute an article to Model Engineer magazine describing its construction.
-A further challenge in 1924 – the "battle of the boilers" – between a Henry Greenly designed Bassett-Lowke spirit fired locomotive and one of LBSC's finally vindicated his claims although it led to a lifelong animosity between him and Greenly.
-Ayesha, now owned by The National 2½ in Gauge Association, was steamed in June 2016 for the first time in more than 50 years, and after little more than a hydraulic boiler test, ran successfully more than 90 years after the locomotive was built by LBSC.
-To see photos of this historic locomotive see John Baguley's website.
+Lawrence's live steam locomotive type boilers proved to be outstanding steamers, capable of hauling passengers.
+Her gauge four coupled wheel locomotive, Ayesha (named after a character in the novel She: A History of Adventure by H. Rider Haggard), could haul 200 lb, when the equivalent sized spirit fired water-tube locomotives of the day could only haul 30 lb.
+Lawrence demonstrated this locomotive at the Society of Model & Experimental Engineers meeting in London in July 1922, as a result of which she was invited to contribute an article to Model Engineer magazine describing its construction.
+In 1924, the "battle of the boilers" between a Henry Greenly designed Bassett-Lowke spirit fired locomotive and one of Lawrence's designs vindicated her claims, though it led to a lifelong animosity between her and Greenly.
+Ayesha, now owned by The National 2½ inch Gauge Association, was steamed in June 2016 for the first time in more than 50 years and, after a hydraulic boiler test, ran successfully more than 90 years after the locomotive was built by Lawrence.